A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Related Background

-Deep neural networks architecture is one of the main innovations in our proposed approach for dynamic balance sheet stress testing.
-Our approach is putting all the components together in a multivariate structure.
-We identify the main channels of risk propagation in a recurrent form to account of all the existing evidence of feedback effects in a financial institutions’ balance sheet.
-The current architectures is constrained by the use classical econometric techniques which offer limited capabilities for simulating complex systems.
-Our approach accounting for temporal patterns in banks’ balance sheets provides a dynamic modelling approach.
-This is achieved through the multivariate training of deep neural networks taking account the dynamic nature of banks metrics and the whole structure of the bank’s balance sheet.
-The approach proposed is composed by multivariate input and output layers able to capture the cross correlation between balance sheet items and the macro economy.
-Training is performed as one big complex network minimizing estimation errors and double counting effects among various financial variables.
+We identify the main channels of risk propagation in a recurrent form to account for all existing evidence of feedback effects in a financial institutions’ balance sheet.
+Current architectures are constrained by the use classical econometric techniques which offer limited capabilities for simulating complex systems.
+Our approach accounts for non-linear and temporal patterns in banks’ balance sheets, providing a dynamic modeling approach.
+We achieve this by taking account the dynamic nature of banks' metrics and the whole structure of each bank’s balance sheet.
+We bypass the commonly employed uni-variate modeling and combination restriction since DNNs are able to capture the cross-correlation between balance sheet items and the macro economy.
+The non-linear relationships that materialize under adverse macroeconomic conditions can be more efficiently be captured due to the structure and capacity of DNNs.
+Our proposed framework envisages the effective capturing of such underlying dynamics inherent in a financial distress.
+Simultaneously, it will allow for determining the amplification channels leading to structural breaks.

-To account for non-linear relationships that materialize under adverse macroeconomic conditions machine learning techniques like deep learning can provide more efficient estimations.
-Deep Neural networks based on academic literature are capable of simulating real life phenomena where relationships are complex.
-Therefore, our proposed framework using multilayer deep networks envisages in capturing the dynamics inherent in a financial distress.
-In addition the architecture of aims to capture the amplifications channels leading to structural breaks.
+Our modeling approach strikes a balance between capturing the determinants that strongly affect the health of a financial institution, while at the same time, developing a dynamic balance sheet simulator engine for establishing an early warning system to predict bank failures under an adverse scenario.
+The modeling framework that we implement, captures temporal dependencies in a bank’s financial indicators and the macro economy.

-The methodology applied relies only on publicly available data and models are developed in a uniform way thus making the process of validation and error correction more feasible to be performed centrally.
-In addition offers the opportunity to experiment on advanced statistical machine learning techniques a need recognized also in the academic literature~\cite{oura2012a}.
-To sum up, our modelling approach is balanced between capturing the determinants that strongly affect the health of a financial institution, while at the same time developing a dynamic balance sheet simulator engine for establishing an early warning system to predict bank failures under an adverse scenario.
-The modelling framework that we implement captures temporal dependencies in a bank’s financial indicators and the macro economy.
-At the same time, it explores up to 3 years of lagged observations, which are assumed to carry all the necessary information to describe and predict the financial soundness of a bank, and combines their evolution with the relevant macroeconomic indicators.
+We apply our methodology on a newly collected dataset (from publicly available data) that we describe next.
+All models are developed in a uniform manner, thus making the process of validation and error correction more feasible to be performed centrally.